fdepasse/the-breaking-bad-project/README.md

 <br/>

 #### Problem #3: Displaying all episodes by season
 When the components mount a request to the API end point is made in a `useEffect` hook which returns all the episodes in an array.
 We store this array in state: `episodes`.
-Next we have an `onChange` event listener on the the `select` list which stores the season selected by the use in state `season`.
+Next we have an `onChange` event listener on the `select` list which stores the season selected by the use in state `season`.

 ```
     <section className="section">